Remembering McNeese’s 1993 stars as they continue to make their mark in football

 In a 30-28 playoff loss in 1994 in Missoula, Montana, I saw Joseph and his teammates turn a 27-7 fourth-quarter deficit into a 28-27 lead against the Montana Grizzlies.
 Years later, I covered two LSU national championship teams and a decade of SEC football, and that may have been the best game I ever saw.

-Joseph threw the ball 88 yards in the air in Cowboy Stadium for Ray Rhodes, then the coach of the Philadelphia Eagles.
+I never heard that one, but Joseph threw the ball 88 yards in the air in Cowboy Stadium for Ray Rhodes, then the coach of the Philadelphia Eagles.
 I once threw a baseball 111 yards on the fly, and I struggle to comprehend how Joseph did that.

 He could roll out to his right, turn, and throw the ball 40 yards upfield to a receiver running down the left sideline, a pass easily covering more than 60 yards by air, a flat rope singing a note that’s rare in the wild.